astral-sh/ruff/README.md

 > Ruff is ~150-200x faster than flake8 on my machine, scanning the whole repo takes ~0.2s instead of
 > ~20s.
 This is an enormous quality of life improvement for local dev.
 It's fast enough that I added
-> it as an actual commit hook, which is terrific.
+> it is an actual commit hook, which is terrific.

 [**Timothy Crosley**](https://twitter.com/timothycrosley/status/1606420868514877440),
 creator of [isort](https://github.com/PyCQA/isort):